lukejagodzinski/meteor-astronomy-validators/README.md

 In case of a validation error, we have to generate an error message.
 The error message generation consists of few steps which we will discuss in the moment.
 We can leave this process to the validator.
 However if we want something more than a standard error message, then we should consider hooking into the process.

-The validation error can be generated in the one of three steps.
+The validation error can be generated in the one of few steps.

 - Custom validation error message/function passed as a second argument of the validator
 - The `validationerror` event triggered on the object
+- The global `validationerror` event
 - Default validator's error message
 - Standard validation error message